FalconPD/alwaysRostering/python/Panorama Education/README.md

 ## 3-5

-Students a linked to their homeroom teacher(s) with class name being the HR teacher(s) name(s).
+Students are linked to their homeroom teacher(s) with class name being the HR teacher(s) name(s).

 ## 6-12